Color quantization: Background

+This effectively decomposes the color cube into a Voronoi diagram, where the palette entries are the points and a cell contains all colors mapping to a single palette entry.
+There are efficient algorithms from computational geometry for computing Voronoi diagrams and determining which region a given point falls in; in practice, indexed palettes are so small that these are usually overkill.
+(This principle could be applied to any other color space such as Lab.)

 Algorithms

 Most standard techniques treat color quantization as a problem of clustering points in three-dimensional space, where the points represent colors found in the original image and the three axes represent the three color channels.
 Almost any three-dimensional clustering algorithm can be applied to color quantization, and vice versa.
 After the clusters are located, typically the points in each cluster are averaged to obtain the representative color that all colors in that cluster are mapped to.
 The three color channels are usually red, green, and blue, but another popular choice is the Lab color space, in which Euclidean distance is more consistent with perceptual difference.